-Saving half of your income does not normally involve credit cards.
+Saving half of your income does not usually involve credit cards.
 If you do an independent study of people who save 50% of what they make, you will find that they do not have credit cards.

 Walk Instead of Drive

 The cost of a truck is ridiculously high.
-They seem to hold their value more than most vehicles. if you can get away with not even having a vehicle, all the better.
+They seem to hold their value more than most vehicles.
+If you can get away with not even having a vehicle, all the better.

 Utilize the Library and Youtube

-Find frugal and free things to do to occupy your down time.
-Everyone needs down time.
+Find frugal and free things to do to occupy your downtime.
+Everyone needs downtime.